-For examples of common FFI usage patterns, see the defined interfaces in the "ffi" collection.
+For more examples of common FFI patterns, see the defined interfaces in the "ffi/examples" collection.
+See also [Barzilay04].

 2 Loading Foreign Libraries

 The FFI is normally used by extracting functions and other objects from shared objects (a.k.a. shared libraries or dynamically loaded libraries).
 The ffi-lib function loads a shared object.